 BUILT BY EXPERTS

 JBJS recruited experts across orthopaedic subspecialties to develop learning objectives that require higher-order thinking, such as an ability to evaluate and diagnose a patient’s condition and to select an appropriate treatment.
-Writers then developed questions to test each learning objective, provide learning resources with supporting information for the questions, and supply a list of references for additional information.
+Writers then developed probes to address each learning objective, provided learning resources with supporting information for the questions, and supplied references for additional information.

 All questions and learning resources are peer-reviewed by several subspecialty content experts and the JBJS Editor-in-Chief then revises as needed before integrating into JBJS Clinical Classroom.
-The platform is updated regularly to provide new learning objectives and questions, revising any material that is no longer current.
+The platform is updated regularly to add new learning objectives and probes, revising any material that is no longer current.

 When preparing for an exam, a learner’s time is limited.
 Because users of Clinical Classroom avoid spending time on content they have already mastered and can focus on areas where they need reinforcement, they may spend up to 50% less time than users of traditional e-learning methods learning the same materials3.

 - American Medical Association.
 Creating a community of innovation.
 Chicago: American Medical Association; 2017.